katievogel/CurateClone/README.md

 # Setup

-There is a client and a server.
+There is a client, asset server, API server, and mongo database.

 The server connects to mongodb.
 * start mongodb - run mongod in terminal; then run mongo in new terminal
+* On Digital Ocean, in Linux terminal - follow steps outlined by digital ocean: https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-20-04
-* node server.js
+* start node server.js
+* On Digital Ocean, in Linux terminal - follow steps outlined by digital ocean: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04
+* Note the digital ocean outlines can be used with any Linux terminal.
+They just have really good, clear documentation.

 client
 * cd client